 When we talk about CBD and other cannabis products, we undoubtedly discuss THC at some point.
 THC is a cannabinoid molecule that is found in hemp and marijuana plants alike.
 There are many different cannabinoids, and each one has its beneficial properties.
 All that said, what is delta 9?
 In this article, we take a closer look at delta 9 THC.
 Other names for delta 9 include: d9, d9THC, delta nine, and delta 9.
 Keep in mind when reading this article that all of these names mean the same thing.
 By understanding what Delta 9 is and how it benefits our lives, we can begin on our journey to healing.

 For the purposes of this article, we will use the terms delta 9 and THC interchangeably.

 TL;DR – Delta 9 is the form of THC that most people are familiar with.
 When you smoke marijuana and get high, a large portion of that intoxicating effect is thanks to delta 9 THC.

-It is just one of 400 active substances and compounds derived from hemp and medical cannabis plants more commonly known as marijuana.
-The compound is one of the 124 known cannabinoids that are commonly sought after for its medicinal properties.
+Delta 9 is only one of 400 active substances and compounds derived from hemp and medical cannabis plants.
+It is one of the 124 known cannabinoids that are commonly sought after for its medicinal properties.

-The sales of cannabis compounds and the use of marijuana are illegal in some countries, but this hasn’t dissuaded the increase of these compounds on the market.
-CBD was discovered some 80 years ago by researchers.
-Today, there are about 124 cannabinoid compounds which have been found.
+The sales of cannabis compounds and the use of marijuana are illegal in some countries, but this hasn’t prevented the increase of these compounds on the market.
+Similar compounds, like CBD, were discovered some 80 years ago by researchers.

-In the simplest terms, delta 9 THC is very intoxicating.
-THC is the main psychoactive compound in cannabis, which triggers a response to the main psychoactive component in cannabis—turns on our CB1 receptor.
-This causes the release of hunger hormones.
+Delta 9 THC is very intoxicating because of how certain receptors in our bodies react to using it.
+THC is the main psychoactive compound in cannabis, which triggers a response at our CB1 cannabinoid receptor.

 Where to Find Delta 9 THC Products